Diederik-Ketellapper/TennisGS/README.md

 In order to do so we are going to use the a collection of datasets from the UCI database with the grand slam matches statistics for 2013.
 There are 8 datasets, one per Grand Slam and Gender.

+The finished notebook can be found in: Projet_Notebook_EricBreaGarcia_DiederikKetellapper.ipynb
 #### Aims
 The aims in preprocessing are the following:
 1. Merge the 8 datasets into a unique dataset with new columns for tournament and Gender.
 The issues are that the columns and players names accross the different datasets are not spelled in the same manner.